Cedar Point announces new rollercoater

 Steel Vengeance is being constructed by the roller coaster engineers and builders at Rocky Mountain Construction, an Idaho company that specializes in the reconstruction and re-imagination of traditional wooden roller coasters.

 They’re Coming.
-But Who Are “They?”
+But Who Are ‘They?’

 Throughout the summer of 2017, the park released clues about the ride on social media, all referencing the word, “they.”
 The story of Steel Vengeance will be told through three new outlaws who have banded together to “unsaddle” the reign of Maverick, FrontierTown’s low-to-the-ground, double-launching roller coaster.
 Throughout the winter months, guests will learn more about Jackson “Blackjack” Chamberlain, Chess “Wild One” Watkins and Wyatt “Digger” Dempsey.